saghul/pycares/docs/channel.rst

     :param callable sock_state_cb: A callback function to be invoked when a socket changes state.
 Callback signature: ``sock_state_cb(self, fd, readable, writable)``

+        This option is mutually exclusive with the ``event_thread`` option.

+    :param bool event_thread: If set to True, c-ares will use its own thread to process events.
+This is the recommended way to use c-ares, as it allows for automatic reinitialization of the channel when the system resolver configuration changes.
+Verify that c-ares was compiled with thread-safety by calling :py:func:`ares_threadsafety`
+        before using this option.

+        This option is mutually exclusive with the ``sock_state_cb`` option.

     :param int socket_send_buffer_size: Size for the created socket's send buffer.

     :param int socket_receive_buffer_size: Size for the created socket's receive buffer.